History of Greenland: Norse abandonment

 Numerous studies have tested these hypotheses and some have led to significant discoveries.
 In The Frozen Echo, Kirsten Seaver contests some of the more generally accepted theories about the demise of the Greenland colony, and asserts that the colony, towards the end, was healthier than some scholars previously claimed.
 Seaver believes that the Greenlanders could not have starved to death, but rather may have been wiped out by Inuit or unrecorded European attacks, or they may have abandoned the colony for Iceland or Vinland.
 However, the physical evidence from archaeological studies of the ancient farm sites does not show evidence of attack.
 The paucity of personal belongings at these sites is typical of North Atlantic Norse sites that were abandoned in an orderly fashion, with any useful items being deliberately removed; but to others it suggests a gradual but devastating impoverishment.
 Middens at these sites do show an increasingly impoverished diet for humans and livestock.
 Else Roesdahl argues that declining ivory prices in Europe due to the influx of Russian and African ivory adversely affected the Norse settlements in Greenland, which depended largely on the export of walrus ivory to Europe.

-According to Danielle Kurin and other authors, there is no convincing evidence that violence by Inuit or anyone any other group led to the migration of Norse settlers, and that Norse society in Greenland seems to have slowly declined as climatic conditions worsened and the value of walrus ivory was reduced by African elephant ivory.
+According to Danielle Kurin and other authors, there is no convincing evidence that violence by Inuit or any other group led to the migration of Norse settlers, and that Norse society in Greenland seems to have slowly declined as climatic conditions worsened and the value of walrus ivory was reduced by African elephant ivory.
 The violent conflict theory has since been marginalised in favour of ecological theories.
 One scholar supporting the violent conflict theory is historian Arnved Nedkvitne, who concludes in his work: "the hypothesis of an ethnic confrontation is today significantly better verified than the alternative hypothesis of an ecological crisis".

 Greenland was always colder in winter than Iceland and Norway, and its terrain less hospitable to agriculture.
 Erosion of the soil was a danger from the beginning, one that the Greenland settlements may not have recognised until it was too late.
 For an extended time, nonetheless, the relatively warm West Greenland Current flowing northwards along the southwestern coast of Greenland made it feasible for the Norse to farm much as their relatives did in Iceland or northern Norway.
 Palynologists' tests on pollen counts and fossilised plants prove that the Greenlanders must have struggled with soil erosion and deforestation.
 A Norse farm in the Vatnahverfi district, excavated in the 1950s, had been buried in layers of drifting sand up to 10 ft deep.
 As the unsuitability of the land for agriculture became more and more patent, the Greenlanders resorted first to pastoralism and then to hunting for their food.
 But they never learned to use the hunting techniques of the Inuit, one being a farming culture, the other living on hunting in more northern areas with pack ice.